Before the arrival of reliable mains electricity in the Brecon Beacons, many landowners relied on private micro hydro schemes to generate electricity.

 Nant yr Hafod is granted full FIT accreditation.

 LGV MH-1 and MH-2 are now supporting active micro hydro schemes at Cwm Gu and Nant yr Hafod and will develop a further three schemes during 2016/2017.
 Preliminary FIT accreditation for Abernant granted and the full accreditation application process has been started.
-Access arrangements and planning permission for Cwm Saerbren has been secured from landowner, NRW.
+Access arrangements and planning permission for Cwm Saebren has been secured from landowner, NRW.

 LGV has signed the contracts and paid deposits to TGVH and the DNO for the Abernant scheme.
 Construction is scheduled to start in the summer of 2017.